 Participants are required to adhere to the notified timelines for submission of all assignments during the course.
-Following penalties will be levied on late submission of assignment by a participant:
+The following penalties will be levied on the late submission of an assignment by a participant:

 - i.
-Late submission for the first time on the part of a participant of any assignment, will be penalized by deduction of 0.1 percentage marks from the overall percentage earned in the course by him/her; - ii.
-On the second late submission, an additional 0.3 percentage marks will be deducted from the overall percentage earned in the course. - iii.
-And on the third and each of the subsequent late submissions, another additional 0.5 percentage marks will be deducted from the overall percentage earned in the course, in every case. - iv.
-In group assignments, only the Group Leader responsible for submission of assignment will be penalized.
+Late submission for the first time on the part of a participant of any assignment will be penalized by a deduction of 0.1 percentage marks from the overall percentage earned in the course by him/ her; - ii.
+On the second late submission, an additional 0.3 percentage mark will be deducted from the overall percentage earned in the course. - iii.
+And on the third and each of the subsequent late submissions, an additional 0.5 percentage mark will be deducted from the overall percentage earned in the course, in every case. iv.In group assignments, only the Group Leader is responsible for submission of the assignment will be penalized.